krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 -- cloud solutions, e.g., MS HealthVault (RIP),  Google Health (also did not catch on) -- why did these technologies fail?  bracelet good enough! also, it was on patients to keep these things up to date...
 Google refused to partner w/ health institutions, and so their tech could not be a part of the HIPAA chain
 -- EHRs and patient portals were incentivized by federal gov't starting in 2009, which ramped up interest in creating them well (and by this point, are considered...decent)

+Some of the technological and procedural innovation is considered by some to be mere "innovation":
+"Americans pay more and yet have serious access problems in primary care, long-term care, and much specialty care.
+Wait times to see all kinds of doctors are increasing in most areas of the country.
+To deal with this, in American primary care patients are guided into undifferentiated, highly transactional forms of service delivery that may be cheaper but are less comprehensive in the services offered and impersonal, involving fast-food care provided through web-based apps, big box stores, and urgent care centers.
+These sources of care often practice their medicine according to “cookbooks” of standardized clinical guidelines using high-turnover providers, giving us fewer moments of the relational excellence so important in high-quality health care."
+(Hoff 2018: [Seeing Value From the Patient’s Perspective](http://thehealthcareblog.com/blog/2018/04/30/seeing-value-more-from-the-patients-perspective/)

+Another potential issue with using technologies, such as those associated with telemedicine, is that the technology better be damn good -- like, ease-of-Netflix-or-Uber-level good.
+It is 2019: people are generally becoming more accepting of telemedicine technologies, but not of poor-quality ones!
+In fact, a patient's perception of the quality of care in this situation is hinged on the technology feeling fluid and easy, as is expected for any web service these days (e.g., see: Donahue 2018: [How Penn Medicine looks at telehealth from the patient perspective](https://www.healthcareitnews.com/blog/how-penn-medicine-looks-telehealth-patient-perspective)).

 Imagine a recommendation engine using EHRs:  your various lab tests and biometrics are most like these other people, who have required surgery X -- ask your doc!
 How about just seasonal notifications:  it's spring time, remember to take Zyrtec or you'll start feeling sluggish and weak again!
 How about something simple like:  noticed Dr. X prescribed you medicine M and Dr. Y prescribed medicine N -- watch out, there are known interactions among these drugs.
 Or that, but more personalized: although X and Y are safe together for most of the population, patients w/ EHRs similar to yours have higher propensity for negative side effects.
 How about schedule a visit or send EHR access to another doc?
 How about "info nuggets" about everything and anything: your meds, your bills, etc...
 Recommended reading/videos/diet based on lab results, diagnoses, etc.